LinkMii/LinkPlayer/README.md

 NOTE: Be Careful about publicly hosting this you may run into copyright Can i fork this? - Yup this is meant to be a self hosting thing (at least for awhile)

-Credits: Cooler01 - Assets redfire - Developer
+Credits: Cooler01 - Assets Redfire - Developer

 Thank YOU for making this possable